 Am I ready to parent my baby?

 If you are pregnant and feeling alone, don’t.
 Unplanned pregnancy affects 1 in 2 women who conceive in this country, and they will each find a unique solution.
-At Legacy Adoption Services, our counselors will help you sort through your options to find the scenario that works best for you: pregnancy termination, adoption or parenting.
+At Legacy Adoption Services, our counselors will help you sort through your options to find the scenario that works best for you: adoption or parenting.

 One of the questions you may ask after learning you have an unplanned pregnancy is whether you can take care of a baby.
 Some factors to consider:

 - Am I ready to care for another human being at this time in my life?

 - Do I have the financial and emotional resources I’ll need to provide for a baby?

 - Is the father supportive?
 Will my family help?

 - Can I put my educational or career plans on hold when the baby arrives?

 These questions may cause you to feel anxious, confused or stressed.
 We can help you sort through the answers, offering respectful guidance and realistic plans.
 There is no judgment or pressure when you work with a Legacy Adoptions counselor, only caring support.

 If you plan to get married and keep the baby …